ShwetaBhattacharjee/Whatsapp-Automation/README.md

 ## Functionality:
 - **Fetches AI News**: Uses the GNews API to retrieve the latest AI-related articles.
 - **Shortens URLs**: Utilizes TinyURL to shorten the URLs of news articles.
-- **Sends to WhatsApp**: Sends a summary of the AI news and a list of recommended AI accounts to follow to a specified WhatsApp group.
+- **Sends to WhatsApp**: Sends a summary of the AI news and a list of recommended AI accounts to follow to a specified WhatsApp number.
 - **Fetches AI Accounts**: Uses the Google Custom Search API to find AI experts and shares their profiles.

 ## Requirements: